 Exhibition: David Goldblatt: No Ulterior Motive

 David Goldblatt: No Ulterior Motive is a major traveling retrospective exhibition that spans the seven decades of this South African photographer’s career, from the 1950s to the 2010s, demonstrating Goldblatt’s commitment to showing the realities of daily life in his country.
 The exhibition and accompanying publication bring together roughly 150 works by Goldblatt from the collections of the Yale University Art Gallery and the Art Institute of Chicago—two major Goldblatt repositories—including his early black-and-white photography and his post-apartheid, large-format color photography.
-Also included in the exhibition are photographs by some of Goldblatt’s contemporaries, such as Josef Koudelka and Shomei Tomatsu, as well as fellow South Africans Lebohang Kganye, Jo Ractliffe, and Zanele Muholi, placing Goldblatt within a global and intergenerational network of photographers.
+Also included in the exhibition are photographs by some of Goldblatt’s peers, such as Ernest Cole, Santu Mofokeng, and Jo Ractliffe, as well as a generation of younger South Africans, many of whom Goldblatt mentored, including Lebohang Kganye and Zanele Muholi, placing Goldblatt within a broader and intergenerational network of photographers.
 This ambitious project honors the life and career of an artist who used his work to celebrate his country’s working-class people, the landscape, and the built environment.

 A black-and-white photograph of a woman standing outdoors between two sections of a chain-link fence.
 Holding her arms out in a T, with either hand grasping a fencepost, she addresses the camera with a confident gaze.
 The woman wears a dark pageboy hat and a white polo shirt tucked into a short, plaid skirt.
 In the background is a low brick building with a slanted roof.